Namra629/Kubernetes-Cluster-Setup/README.md

        kubelet version
        kubectl --version

-7. Set up the CNI plugin flannel on the master node so that its state appears to be ready.
+7. Set up the CNI plugin flannel on the master node so that its state appears to be ready.  ( taken from github flannel repo link )

        kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml